FeanorCHY/HouseSpy/crawler/README.md

-# Web Scrwler using Nutch framework in python
+# Web crawler using Nutch framework in python